High-Level Comparison

 4. Flexibility Across Industries

-Link AI is commonly used for:
+Link Agent is commonly used for:

 •Financial institutions and cooperatives